kleer001/2018NaNoGenMo/README.md

 # 2018NaNoGenMo
-"The pilgrimage" a script generated novel of dubious readability
+"The pilgrimage": a script generated novel of dubious readability